Equations in Burnside groups: Introduction

+Observe also that \autoref{res: lift - intro} does not quite say that the map ${\rm Hom}(G, \Gamma) \to {\rm Hom}(G, \Gamma/ \Gamma^n)$ is onto (provided $G$ satisfies the required hypothesis).
+Indeed we excluded morphisms with an abelian image to avoid the pathology such as the one described in \autoref{exa: obstruction ab group}. \end{rema}

-Using variations of \autoref{res: lift - intro}, we also explore topics such as free splittings in $\mathfrak B_n$, the Hopf and co-Hopf properties, the isomorphism problem, automorphisms groups, etc. Before detailing our general strategy let us survey these applications.
+Using variations of \autoref{res: lift - intro}, we also explore topics such as free splittings in $\mathfrak B_n$, the Hopf and co-Hopf properties, the isomorphism problem, automorphism groups, etc. Before detailing our general strategy let us survey these applications.

 \paragraph{Free splitting in the Burnside variety.} The Burnside variety $\mathfrak B_n$ comes with a notion of free product.
 It is characterized by the universal property below.

 \begin{prop} Let $A_1, A_2 \in \mathfrak B_n$.
 There exist a group $G \in \mathfrak B_n$ and two monomorphisms $\iota_1 \colon A_1 \to G$ and $\iota_2 \colon A_2 \to G$ with the following property.
 For every group $H \in \mathfrak B_n$, for every morphisms $\phi_1 \colon A_1 \to H$ and $\phi_2 \colon A_2 \to H$, there is a unique morphism $\phi \colon G \to H$ such that the following diagram commutes.